sidanand67/Competitive-Programming/CONTRIBUTING.md

 - Fork this Repo.
 - Clone the repo to your local machine.
-- Create a new directory(if it doesn't exist) in the relevant folder using the problem name as the directory name.
+- Create a new directory(if it doesn't exist) in the relevant folder using the problem name as the directory name separated by underscores(_).
 For example,

 >"Vanya_and_Fence".